‘Vanderpump Rules’ Fans Defend Kristen Doute After She’s Shamed By Castmates Over Max Boyens Hookup Bombshell

 Others fired back at Dayna’s outrage over the surprise hookup between her friend and the guy she used to date.
 One Vanderpump Rules viewer wrote that Dayna “doesn’t believe in codes” and pointed out that the SURver immediately went after Max’s friend Brett Caprioni after her relationship with Max ended last summer.

-Kristen has been open about her past cast hookups and she details them, albeit without using names, in her book He’s Making You Crazy.
+Kristen has opened up previously about her past cast hookups and she detailed them, albeit without using names, in her book He’s Making You Crazy.
 The former SUR waitress previously dated Vanderpump Rules stars Tom Sandoval and James Kennedy, and she admitted to a past hookup with Jax Taylor.